 In some states, property may be owned as tenants by entirety.
 This type of titling is specifically for married couples and allows them to own the property as a single legal unit.
 When property is owned under such titling, creditors of an individual spouse may not go after an interest in the property unless they are creditors of both spouses.

 As with joint tenancy with right of survivorship, the property passes directly to the surviving spouse without being subject to probate at time of death.
-Note that only 26 states currently allow for this type of titling and of those 26 states, some allow for tenants by entirety ownership only for real estate, not bank and investment accounts.
+Note that only 25 states, and the District of Columbia, currently allow for this type of titling.
+Of these locations, some allow for tenants by entirety ownership only for real estate, not bank or investment accounts.